Inside the Content

-If not, you may be running a business that isn’t even healthy.
-The data collected on your business acts as a check up, alerting you to what needs to be tended to immediately.
+If you are unsure of your company’s basic information, you may be running a business that isn’t healthy.
+The data collected on your business gives you insight and awareness, alerting you to what needs immediate action.

 Do The Majority Of Business Owners Even Actually Know What A Database Is?

-More importantly, do business owners even understand why a database is needed for their business?
+More importantly, do business owners even understand why a database is needed?

 The data of your business processes have to be known.
 You could be operating and making mistakes that are costing your business a lot of money.
-I will provide you with some examples as to how this happens.
+I will provide you with some examples of how this happens.

-Now do you see why it is so important to know the data within your business?
-Just being knowledgeable of about what is going on within your business can help you correct issues before they escalate out of control.
+Now, do you see why it is so important to know the data within your business?
+Just being knowledgeable about what is going on within your business can help you correct issues before they escalate.